by Alex Vikoulov

 I hear this mantra over and over again -- we don't know what consciousness is.
 Clearly, there's no consensus here but in the context of topic discussed, I would summarize my views, as follows: consciousness is non-local, quantum informational, computational by nature.
 There's only one Universal Consciousness, we individualize our consciousness through the filter of our nervous system, but the consciousness itself, our very inner subjectivity, the self in a big sense, is universal, and knowing it through experience has been called enlightenment, illumination, awakening, or transcendence, through the ages.

 Any container with sufficiently intergrated network, especially complex dynamical systems with biological or artificial brains (say the coming AGIs) could be filled with consciousness at large in order to host an individual "reality cell", "unit", or "node" of consciousness.
-This kind of individuated unit of consciousness is always endowed with free will within the constraints of the applicable set of rules ("physical laws"), influence by the larger system dynamics, etc.
+This kind of individuated unit of consciousness is always endowed with free will within the constraints of the applicable set of rules ("physical laws"), influenced by the larger system dynamics, etc.

 It might be hard to grasp for some, but we, like fish, swim in this ocean of consciousness, completely oblivious of the medium.
 Consciousness to humans, as Cloud is to computers, we have always been part of this mindspace network, "hive mind", each of us being a product of our "techno-culture".
 And yet, we are entitled to a certain degree of freedom in order to evolve our consciousness thanks to network interactions at our ontological level.
 As previously noted, I see mind uploading as a gradual decades-long process of incremental neuronal replacements, exocortices, interlinking with AGIs and the Global Brain, some presently unseen trials and errors, but overall non-invasive and seamless process, at the end of which, we all will morph into "substrate-independent" immortal digital minds.